Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Application: Modeling the Collective Decisions of Human-AI Systems

-The two consensus systems are coupled according to Eq.~\eqref{eq:con} so that consensus over the entire system represents a decision that is collectively obtained over the `multiplexed' human-AI social system.
-Such a model could interpreted as a binary model so that a state $x_p\in \mathbb{R}$ represents the tendency of a human or agent to make some particular binary decision, such as taking a strategic military action \cite{rasch2003incorporating,azar2021drone,zhou2019bayesian} or investing in a particular stock \cite{chou1997stock,yu2005designing,albadvi2007decision}.
+The two consensus systems are coupled according to \eqref{eq:con} so that consensus over the entire system represents a decision that is collectively obtained over the `multiplexed' human-AI social system.
+Such a model could interpreted as a binary model so that a state $x_p\in \mathbb{R}$ represents the tendency of a human or agent to make some particular binary decision, such as taking a strategic military action \cite{rasch2003incorporating,azar2021drone,zhou2019bayesian} or investing in a particular stock \cite{albadvi2007decision,chou1997stock,yu2005designing}.
 Having a strong preference for (or against) such an action would be represented by a large positive (or negative) value, and weaker preferences can be represented by small-magnitude values.
 We interpret a collective decision of yea or nay as the converged state being positive or negative, and it can be beneficial for systems to make optimally fast decisions (which can be engineered by maximizing the convergence rate).
 That said, in real-world scenarios one should also consider other system properties that are essential including, e.g., trust \cite{ezer2019trust} and coordinating agents' expertise to be complementary \cite{bansal2019beyond}.

-Here, we consider the multiplex network shown in Fig.~\ref{fig1}, where layer 1 is an empirical social network that encodes mentoring relationships among corporate executives \cite{krackhardt1987cognitive}, and as such, our system models a collective business decision in which each executive boardroom member has the unique support of a personalized AI agent.
+We now further study the multiplex network shown in Fig.~\ref{fig1}(A), where layer 1 is an empirical social network that encodes mentoring relationships among corporate executives \cite{krackhardt1987cognitive}, and as such, our system models a collective business decision in which each executive boardroom member has the unique support of a personalized AI agent.
 Layer 2 is created as a random directed graph.
-Similar to our experiments in Sec.~\ref{sec:exist}, we again focus on studying optimal systems in which the coupling asymmetry $\delta$ and relative timescale $\chi$ are both chosen to maximize the convergence rate $\text{Re}\left({\lambda}_2\right)$.
+We will show for this system that the existence of a cooperative versus non-cooperative optimum depends crucially on the relative timescales of two coupled consensus systems.
+We again focus on the case of $T=2$ layers with Laplacians given by $ \chi \mathbf{L}^{(1)}$ and $ (1-\chi) \mathbf{L}^{(2)} $, where \emph{rate-scaling parameter} $\chi\in(0,1)$ tunes the relative convergence rate for each layer.
+We insert these weighted Laplacians into \eqref{eq:L_bar_2} to obtain $\overline{\mathbf{L}}(\delta) = \frac{1 + \delta}{2} \chi\mathbf{L}^{(1)} + \frac{1 - \delta}{2} (1-\chi)\mathbf{L}^{(2)},$ and then study how a system's behavior (i)--(v) depends on both $\chi$ and $\delta$.
+Note that the introduction of $\chi$ changes the layers' separate convergence rates to be $\chi \text{Re}(\lambda_2^{(1)})$ for layer 1 and $(1-\chi) \text{Re}(\lambda_2^{(2)})$ for layer 2.